Claymore

 Claymore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can influence a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting this area.
-Key projects comprise Queen Square Campbelltown, Campbelltown Sport and Health Centre of Excellence, Western Sydney University Campbelltown Campus Vertical Expansion, and Macarthur Heights.
-The following list details those most likely to be relevant.
+AreaSearch has identified zero projects that could impact this area's performance.
+Notable initiatives include Queen Square Campbelltown, Campbelltown Sport and Health Centre of Excellence, Western Sydney University Campbelltown Campus Vertical Expansion, and Macarthur Heights.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.